On axiomatic definitions of non-discrete affine buildings: Having a large atlas (LA)

-Let $\App'$ be a different system of apartments of $X$.
+\begin{corollary} Suppose $(X,\App)$ is an affine $\Lambda$-building.
+Then $\Delta_xX$ is independent of $\App$. \end{corollary} \begin{proof} Let $\App'$ be a different system of apartments of $X$.
 We will denote by $\Delta$ the spherical building of germs at $x$ with respect to $\App$ and by $\Delta'$ the building at $x$ with respect to $\App'$.
 Since spherical buildings have a unique apartment system the buildings $\Delta$ and $\Delta'$ are equal if they contain the same chambers.
 Let $c\in\Delta'$ be a chamber; we will show $c\in\Delta$.
 Let $d$ be a chamber opposite $c$ in $\Delta'$ and $a'$ the unique apartment containing both.
 Then $a'$ corresponds to an apartment $A'$ of $X$ having a chart in $\App'$ and there exist $\App'$-Weyl chambers $S_c$, $S_d$ contained in $A'$ representing $c$ and $d$, respectively.
 Choose a point $y$ in the interior of $S_c$ and let $z$ be contained in the interior of $S_d$.
 By (A3) there exists a chart $f\in \App$ such that the image $A$ of $f$ contains $y$ and $z$.
-By \cite[Prop.
-6.2]{Convexity2}, which uses (A5), the point $x$ is contained in $A$.
-And by construction the unique $x$-based Weyl chamber in $A$ which contains $y$ has germ $x$ and the unique $x$-based Weyl chamber in $A$ containing $z$ has germ $d$.
+By \cite[Prop.~6.2]{Convexity2} the point $x$ is contained in $A$.
+And by construction the unique $x$-based Weyl chamber in $A$ which contains $y$ has germ $c$ and the unique $x$-based Weyl chamber in $A$ containing $z$ has germ $d$.
 Thus $c\in\Delta$.
 Interchanging the roles of $\Delta$ and $\Delta'$ above we have that they contain the same chambers.
 Hence $\Delta=\Delta'$. \end{proof}

+It is possible to weaken the assumptions of this corollary a bit.
+However in order to apply \cite[Proposition 6.2]{Convexity2} in its proof we need to assume at least (A1)--(A3), (A5) and (SC).

 \begin{lemma} Assume in addition to (A1)--(A3) that $(X,\App)$ satisfies (GG) and (CO) or, alternatively, that (A4), (TI), and (SC) are satisfied.
 Let $S$ and $T$ be two $x$-based Weyl chambers.
-Then there exists an apartment containing $S$ and a germ of $T$ at $x$. \end{lemma}
+Then there exists an apartment containing $T$ and a germ of $S$ at $x$. \end{lemma} \proof In case that (GG) and (CO) are satisfied, the proof is as in \cite[Prop 1.15]{Parreau}.
+Suppose now that (A4), (TI), and (SC) hold, and obtain from Theorem~\ref{thm:infty} that these axioms are enough to see that $\partial_\App X$ is a spherical building.
+We write $d(S,T)$ for the Weyl group-valued Weyl chamber-distance of $\partial S$ and $\partial T$ in the building $\partial_\App X$ at infinity.
+Taking $\ell$ to be the usual length function on Coxeter groups, we use $\ell(d(S,T))$ to denote the length of a minimal gallery connecting the chambers $\partial S$ and $ \partial T$.